AlaBouali/bane/README.md

 I-INSTALLING THE LIBRARY AND IMPORTING:
 ---------------------------------------------------------------------------------------------------------------------------
 if you are using windows , please, first download and install  <a href="https://npcap.com/#download">npcap</a> and <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY</a>, then restart your computer after that. then install bane.<br>
-you can use pip to install bane ( if you are on linux you must run it with "sudo" ) :
+you can use pip to install bane ( if you are on linux you must run it with "sudo" so it will install required packages: sshpass and tor ) :

 <div style="background: #f8f8f8; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%">pip install bane</pre></div>